Paymo Logo

 Here are seven things you need to consider when choosing any project management tool:

 • Features.
-Top of the list for your decision-making should be the features.
+The features should be at the top of the list for your decision-making.
 Start from the list with your team’s needs and match all these to what the tool offers.
 Think about what they need to do their work, what would be nice to have, and what is extra.
 In other words, if you’re saying yes to a feature, you are saying no to other possibilities.

 • Cost.
 What are you paying for?
 Many products charge more for additional users, so you’ll need to consider how many people will be logging into the app once you’ve rolled it out to the whole team.
 Look for transparency around the pricing, especially if you have to sign up for a minimum number of users.
 Also, consider any initial setup costs and your internal costs — would you need to invest in onboarding new team members, transferring your existing project documentation and schedules, or training the team?